dw-innovation/kid2-spot-frontend/src/content/tutorials/6-Collaboration.md

 **Reporting bugs**

-If you notice any inconsistencies or bugs, such as the map not loading properly, incorrect results, or missing entities, please let us know via hey@findthatspot.io.
+If you notice any inconsistencies or bugs, such as the map not loading properly, incorrect results, or missing entities, please let us know via our feedback formular [here](https://forms.office.com/e/1er3hx6GrX).

 **Pointing out weaknesses**

 What can we do to improve the system?
 Any idea is weclome and will be carefully considered and discussed by our team.
+Send us an email to hey@findthatspot.io

+**Collaboration**

+Check out our [GitHub repository](https://github.com/dw-innovation/kid2-spot), and feel free to reach out if you'd like to collaborate with us on SPOT.

 **Feedback**